NSC9/Sample_of_Work/mathematics/README.md

 pip install sympy==1.12

-Add all three files to jupyter notebook directory.
+Download and move both files into your jupyter notebook directory.

-mymath.py is an importable version of mathematics.ipynb

-mathematics_shortened.ipynb is a jupter notebook script that runs everything in four lines of code.
+mymath.py is imported, refreshed, and ran in mathematics_shortened.ipynb

-To edit the mathematical problem generator, edit mymath.py or edit mathematics.ipynb and copy the code and paste into mymath.py
+To edit the mathematical problem generator, edit mymath.py, save, and restart mathematics_shortened.ipynb's kernel